Schöneiche bei Berlin tramway: Rolling stock

-The tramway currently operates three types of vehicle in regular use.
+The tramway currently operates four types of vehicle in regular use.

 The oldest vehicles in use are four Düwag GT6 trams, purchased from Heidelberg.
 These were originally built in 1966 and 1973, and do not provide low floor access.

-The other main part of the fleet are three Tatra KT4DNF trams, which were purchased from Cottbus and Szeged, and were built in 1987 and 1990.
+The fleet also includes three Tatra KT4DNF trams purchased from Cottbus and Szeged, which originally were built in 1987 and 1990.
 These do provide low floor access to the middle section of the tramcar.

-Recently, the tramway has purchased two prototype Transtech Artic low floor articulated trams.
-Tram 51 entered service in September 2018.
-Tram 52 was delivered in early 2019.
+In 2018 the tramway purchased two prototype Transtech Artic low-floor articulated trams from Helsinki.
+Tram 51 (Helsinki No. 401) entered service in September 2018.
+Tram 52 (Helsinki No. 402) was delivered in early 2019.
 The first entirely low floor service was operated on May 1, 2019.
-A third Artic-Tram, numbered 53, entered service on March 25, 2020.
+A third Artic-Tram, numbered 53 (newly built for the Schöneiche-Rudersdorf tramway), entered service on March 25, 2020.

+In December 2022 two Stadtbahnwagen M trams were bought from the Ruhrbahn.
+These had previously operated on the Mülheim tram network and had been modified with the addition of a low-floor centre section.